 - Sees Fudge Recipe

 - Chocolate Peanut Butter Pie

 - Swiss Hot Chocolate

 - ⅓ cup butter

 - 1 tablespoon vegetable shortening

-In a medium-sized bowl add confectioner's sugar, corn syrup, butter, and peppermint extract.
+- In a medium-sized bowl add powdered sugar, corn syrup, butter, and peppermint extract.
 Blend with a mixer until smooth.

-Drop the peppermint patties into the melted chocolate, flip over, and then place the dipped peppermint patties on either a silpat mat or waxed paper to dry.
+- Drop the peppermint patties into the melted chocolate, flip over, and then place the dipped peppermint patties on either a silicone mat or waxed paper to dry.